Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Essentially, these 3 breeds are the same dogs that were just bred for different purposes and have slightly different size standards.
+Essentially, these three breeds are the same dogs that were just bred for different purposes and have slightly different size standards.
 For the most part, they simply have different bloodlines.
 Some dogs are indeed registered with more than one registry.
-Telling one breed from another is challenging, and even experts at times can't tell if a pit bull is an APBT, an AST or a SBT.
-Even DNA testing can be confusing, explains Pit Bull Rescue Central.
+Telling one breed from another is challenging, and even experts at times can't tell if a pit bull is an APBT, an AST, or a SBT.
+Even DNA testing can be confusing, according to Pit Bull Rescue Central.

 The History of the Pitbull

-In bull-baiting, the bulldog was supposed to creep up to the bull and than lunge attempting to bite the tethered bull in the nose or head area.
+In bull-baiting, the bulldog was supposed to creep up to the bull and than lunge in an attempt to bite the tethered bull on the nose or head area.
 This was quite a dangerous move, as the bull would attempt to catch the dog with his horns and toss him in the air.
 Fortunately, both of these bloody sports were outlawed in Great Britain in 1835.

-In the meanwhile, in the 19th century, in Scotland, England and Ireland, bulldogs were bred with terriers so to obtain a dog with the agility, speed and gameness of the terrier and the strength of the bulldog.
-These crosses provided the ancestral foundation stock for the Staffordshire Bull Terrier, the Bull Terrier, the American Pit Bull Terrier and the American Staffordshire Terrier.
+Meanwhile, in the 19th century, in Scotland, England, and Ireland, bulldogs were bred with terriers to obtain a dog with the agility, speed, and gameness of the terrier and the strength of the bulldog.
+These crosses provided the ancestral foundation stock for the Staffordshire Bull Terrier, the Bull Terrier, the American Pit Bull Terrier, and the American Staffordshire Terrier.
 These dogs were more suitable for the next generation of bloody sports.

-It was 1817 when several English immigrants brought along some specimens of Staffordshire Bull Terrier into North America.
-They were often referred to as "Pit Dog, Pit Bull Terrier, later American Bull Terrier, and Yankee Terrier.
-Americans began to selectively breed Staffies for gameness (that will and determination to persevere despite hardship) which resulted in the American Pit Bull Terrier.
-American pit bull terriers were used for fighting, and later were used by farmers and ranchers for protection, to hunt and immobilize hogs and to move livestock.
+It was in 1817 when several English immigrants brought along some specimens of Staffordshire Bull Terrier into North America.
+They were often referred to as "Pit Dog, Pit Bull Terrier, and later American Bull Terrier and Yankee Terrier.
+Americans began to selectively breed Staffies for gameness (that will and determination to persevere despite hardship), which resulted in the American Pit Bull Terrier.
+American pit bull terriers were used for fighting and were later used by farmers and ranchers for protection, to hunt and immobilize hogs, and to move livestock.
 During World War I and World War II, they were used for delivering messages.The United Kennel Club recognized the American Pit Bull Terrier in 1898.

 In 1936, Staffordshires bull terriers were registered in the AKC Stud Book under the name of Staffordshire Terriers.
 The name was then revised in 1972 to American Staffordshire Terriers to differentiate them from the lighter Staffordshire Bull Terrier of England.
 Petey from The Little Rascals was one of the first American Pit Bull Terriers registered with the AKC as an American Staffordshire Terrier.

-Because the breed was selectively bred to fight bulls, bears, kill rats and then fight dogs, many assume the pit bull must be "vicious" by nature.
-Yet, countless other breeds were bred to hunt and kill.
-Retrievers were bred to retrieve dead birds, the smaller terriers were bred to kill rats, scent hounds were bred to track down animals and sometimes kill, greyhounds chased and killed small prey, and curs were utilized to hunt large animals and the list goes on.
+Because the breed was selectively bred to fight bulls, bears, kill rats, and then fight dogs, many assume that the pit bull must be vicious by nature.
+However, countless other breeds were bred to hunt and kill.
+Retrievers were bred to retrieve dead birds, the smaller terriers were bred to kill rats, scent hounds were bred to track down animals and sometimes kill, greyhounds chased and killed small prey, and curs were utilized to hunt large animals, and the list goes on.

-Often people assume that because of the pit bull's history as fighting dogs they "seek enjoyment" in fighting with other dogs or will just "hate" other dogs.
+People often assume that because of the pit bull's history as fighting dogs, they seek enjoyment in fighting with other dogs or will just hate other dogs.
 These anthropomorphic beliefs are far from true.
 Dogs who were used to fight were often neglected and abused.
 Most were chained or kept in cages, with little food or water.
 There is countless proof that the life of fighting dogs involved pain and lots of suffering.
 If the desire to fight was so strong and they were really so genetically predisposed to fighting, they didn't have to endure such harsh treatments to convince them to fight!
 On top of that, many pit bulls didn't have what it took to be a good fighting dog; thus they were recycled as pets and companions.

 "It's a common myth that that all or a vast majority of pit-bull type dogs are inherently more aggressive than other types of dog breeds due to genetics.
-As behaviorist Patricia McConnell reminds us "genes are written in pencil."— Pit Bull Guru
+As behaviorist Patricia McConnell reminds us "genes are written in pencil."

 The Bottom Line